Apolo-Technologies/zerium/README.md

 [Installation Instructions](https://github.com/apolo-technologies/zerium/wiki/Building-Zerium)
 on the wiki.

-Building gzrm requires a Go (version 1.7 or later) and a C compiler.
+Building zeriumd requires a Go (version 1.7 or later) and a C compiler.
 You can install them using any package manager.
 Once the dependencies are installed, run

-    make gzrm
+    make zeriumd

 or, to build the full suite of utilities: